PrestonKnopp/language-gdscript/README.md

 - I just want syntax highlighting and tree sitter isn't working, what can I do?
   - Make sure Atom is up to date and try re-installing.
 Otherwise:
   - The legacy text-mate grammar is still included.
-You can select the non-tree-sitter grammar which is called `GDScript (Godot Engine)`.
+You can select the non-tree-sitter grammar which is called `GDScript (Legacy Textmate Grammar)`.

 - How come I'm not getting completion results, diagnostics, errors, etc?